Vin americanii!: Resistance groups

 The mountain groups placed great hope on the parachutes, awaiting money, arms, and munitions, but especially the signal that America was about to go to war.
 For instance, in the early 1950s, the Ion Gavrilă group in the Făgăraș Mountains tried contacting the Romanian National Committee in the United States, sending them a letter with the geographic coordinates where food and arms should be dropped.
 The group also tried sending a letter to the American legation in Bucharest in 1955, describing its harsh living conditions.
 American planes were also eagerly awaited by peasants and shepherds who helped the partisans, not only for political reasons, but also because the latter took food from them, promising to pay using money found in parachuted parcels.
 In 1953, for instance, the Gavrilă and Gheorghe Arsenescu–Toma Arnăuțoiu groups promised local shepherds they would pay the considerable sum of 100 lei per kilogram of cheese if a package containing 250,000 lei were found.
-This shows that as late as 1953, resistance groups and those who helped them were still motivated by the hope that America had not forgotten them.
+This shows that as late as 1953, resistance groups and those who helped them were still motivated by the hope that the United States had not forgotten them.
 The Securitate was aware of this: in 1953, a report on the Gavrilă group claimed it was aided by "enemy elements, with a philo-American mentality".

 The activity of the resistance groups was directly linked to the hope that "the Americans are coming".
 Many Romanians believed these groups had close links to representatives from Washington and that an action leading to the regime's fall was only a matter of time.
-Western radio stations, first Voice of America and the BBC, and later Radio Free Europe, long maintained hope in an American intervention to free Eastern Europe.
+Western radio stations, first Voice of America, the BBC, and later Radio Free Europe long maintained hope in an American intervention to free Eastern Europe.
 For resistance members, this conviction helped them continue their fight in dire conditions.
 For instance, historian Radu Ciuceanu, who was with a resistance group in the mountains at the time, says that if the Red Army had attacked Western Europe, as he expected then, the Romanian anti-communists could have freed the country from the influence of Moscow, with the victory of the West.
 In June 1949, during the trial of the partisans from Banat, a student from Făgăraș, Andrei Hașu, asked his colleagues: "People die in Banat and we sit and wait!
 What are we waiting?
 For the Americans to come?"